rudrika08/FED-Frontend/README.md

    ```

 6. **Access Local Deployment**:
-   Open your browser and navigate to `http://localhost:5174` to view the Fed-frontend website locally.
+   Open your browser and navigate to `http://localhost:5174` to view the Fed-Frontend website locally.

 ### Fork and Contribution